History of Bratislava: Iron Age

-Late Iron Age

 The La Tène period is defined as from 450 BC to 50 BC.
 Celts (more exactly the tribe of Boii) formed between 125 and 50 BC an important Celtic oppidum (fortified town) with a mint in the area of the castle hill and the historical centre.
 There is an acropolis on the castle hill and some settlements below (crafts) and around it (farming).
 Bratislava then became a genuine town for the first time in history (it will become a de facto town again in the 9th century AD and then again in the 11th century).
 The most notable finds are represented by silver coins, bearing inscriptions (biatecs in most cases).
 Biatec may have been the name of the local prince who organized the minting or the name of the place itself.
 After the bloody defeat at the hands of Dacian forces under the leadership of King Burebista (shortly after the middle of the 1st century BC) the remaining Celts retreated to the site of Devín, creating a smaller, more easily protected hill-fort settlement.
 The arrival of Germans from the west forced the rest of the Celts to seek protection under the Romans on the other (right) side of Danube.

 1st century–10th century

 From the 1st to 4th centuries the border of the Roman Empire (Limes Romanus) ran along the Danube.
 The northern side belonged to the Free Barbaricum (German tribes – Marcomanni) and southern side belonged to Rome.
 Under the suburb of Rusovce, the remains of the Roman border town Gerulata have been excavated, as well as cemeteries and farming background of the town (Villa Rusticas).
 Despite belonging officially to Barbaricum, several sites of Roman presence are to be found on the area of the city.
-There is, for example, the case of the Devín Castle, which historical records such as the Chronicle of Fulda, alluded to as the impregnable Roman military garrison called Dowina.
-Traces of Roman presence also include Stupava, a trading station and Dúbravka, which is known for the remains of Roman baths (attempt to build Villa Rustica?).
+There is, for example, the case of the Devín Castle, which historical records such as the Chronicle of Fulda alluded to as the impregnable Roman military garrison called Dowina.
+Traces of Roman influence also include Roman baths in Dúbravka which are interpreted as a local chieftain's seat, and a complex in the nearby town of Stupava that has traditionally been interpreted as a Roman military base or as a Roman trading station but which may also have been the seat of a local chieftain.

 The Slavs arrived in the area between the 5th and 6th centuries during the Migration Period (375–568).
 Recently, archaeologists found a carbonized loaf of bread at Devin and its age was estimated to be older than the Slavic settlement but still fell within the period of the migration of nations.

 In 568, the Eurasian Avars arrived in the area.
 After a successful insurrection of the Slavs (probably at Bratislava-Devín) against Avarian rule in this region, Samo was made King of the Slavs in 623, establishing the first known Slavic political entity, Samo's Empire, which lasted until 658.
 From the 8th century until 907 the Pressburg fortress as well as the Dowina (Devín) Castle are important centres of the Principality of Nitra.